 NASA: Vital Signs: Land Ice

-If the entire Antarctic Ice Sheet melted, sea level would rise by about 60 meters.
+If the entire Antarctic Ice Sheet melted, the sea level would rise by about 60 meters.

 US National Snow and Ice Data Centre NSIDC: Cryosphere: Quick Facts: Ice Sheets

-Substantial melting of the Antarctic ice might take hundreds of years, but would we want our descendants to cope with most major cities in the world being flooded.
+Substantial melting of the Antarctic ice might take hundreds of years, but would we want our descendants to cope with the flooding of most major cities in the world?

-It is not sustainable for us to have 147,000 million tons of Antarctic ice melting each year and (as quoted from NASA above) with significant areas of the ice sheet in an irreversible state of decline.
+It is not sustainable for us to have 147,000 million tons of Antarctic ice melting each year and significant ice sheet areas in an irreversible state of decline.